Raja Muhammad Asad Khan

 Raja Muhammad Asad Khan (راجا محمد أسد خان; born 29 May 1975) is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2002 to 2013.

 He is brother of Raja Muhammad Safdar Khan.

 Early life

-He was born on 29 May 19xx?????.
+He was born on 29 May 1975.
+He belongs to a Rajput family of the Janjua clan.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-63 (Jhelum-II) as a candidate of Pakistan Muslim League (N) (PML-N) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-63 (Jhelum-II) as a candidate of Pakistan Muslim League (N) (PML-N) in the 2002 Pakistani general election.
 He received 46,722 votes and defeated Nawabzada Syed Shams Haider.

-He was elected to the National Assembly from Constituency NA-63 (Jhelum-II) as a candidate of PML-N in 2008 Pakistani general election.
+He was elected to the National Assembly from Constituency NA-63 (Jhelum-II) as a candidate of PML-N in the 2008 Pakistani general election.
 He received 79,662 votes and defeated Chaudhry Shahbaz Hussain, a candidate of Pakistan Muslim League (Q) (PML-Q).

 In 2013, he quit PML-N and joined Pakistan Peoples Party (PPP).